 NOTE: I moved impairment of the Moncton campus to Other Expenses to maintain consistency amongst peers.

-Opex has been flat at $11.5 million for three Q’s.
+Last Q: Opex has been relatively flat at $12.1 million for four Q’s.

 SGA & SBC Peer Comparison

 With the increase in sales SGA as % has dropped.
 OGI is now third best in the peer group.